 4. Opt for Whole Foods

 Whole foods such as fruits, vegetables, nuts, and seeds are naturally low in sugar and high in nutrients.
-Additionally, incorporating more whole foods into your diet can help you reduce your reliance on processed foods that often contain added sugars.
+Therefore, incorporating more whole foods into your diet can help you reduce your reliance on processed foods that often contain added sugars.

 5. Cook and Bake at Home